samjohnson729/CTF-Writeups/DUNE.md

 `view-source:http://<ip-address>/<redacted>`

 Looks like it worked, we can view the source code.
-There is a snippes of `javascript` in the header of the page that was redirecting us.
+There is a snippet of `javascript` in the header of the page that was redirecting us.
 To view the rendered page, we can disable `javascript` and navigate to `/<redacted>` again.
+In Firefox, `javascript` can be disabled by naviagting to `about:config` and searching for `javascript`.

 This page reveals to us our fourth flag: `DUNE{NotTheFlag}`.
 It also contains what looks like our (`paul`'s) SSH private key!
 Let's see if we can SSH into the box.

 ## 6. SSH

 I tried logging in as `paul` using that SSH key, but it requires a passphrase.
 Let's see if we can brute force the passphrase using John the Ripper!
-First step is convert the SSH key into the raw hash format that John the Ripper can consume.
+The first step is to convert the SSH key into the raw hash format that John the Ripper can consume.

 The following command uses the `ssh2john` utility from John the Ripper to extract the hash from the SSH key (called `id_rsa`) and dump the output into a new file called `hash`:

 ```
 $ python /opt/john/run/ssh2john.py id_rsa > hash
 ```
-Now we can try to brute force the passphrase using theJohn the Ripper and the rockyou.txt wordlist:
+Now we can try to brute force the passphrase using John the Ripper and the rockyou.txt wordlist:

 ```
 $ sudo john hash --wordlist=/usr/share/wordlists/rockyou.txt